-After countless email chains and Skype calls, we learn one thing from them: the voice acting is a damn difficult skill to learn.
+After countless email chains and Skype calls, we learn one thing from them: voice acting is a damn difficult skill to learn.

 Because of this, we got interested in the art of voice acting and what it takes to become professional voice actors like the people we work with.

 After gathering tips and tricks from our best voice actors, we compile the skills that you need to learn before you can earn your first dollar from a voice acting job into an infographic.

 How Much Do Voice Actors Make?

 Hollywood-class voice actors like Dan Castellaneta from the popular series The Simpson have been rumored to earn $300,000 per episode of the series.
 He gave his voice to the starring role of Homer Simpson.

 But it’s also been reported by the U.S. Department of Labor that the average hourly wage for a voice actor is $17.50.

 How to Become a Voice Actor

 You can decide to become a voice actor anytime you want, you have a voice, after all.
 It’s earning money from voice acting that’s difficult.